ajaykumar1018/TweeterBot/README.md

 # TwitterBot
-This simple twitter bot is developed on raspberry Pi and it clicks images whenever the button is pressed, and uploads with a status line.
+This simple twitter bot is developed on raspberry Pi and it clicks images whenever the button is pressed, and uploads with a game of thrones status line.
 ## Installation
 Download the repository as it is, and don't move the files.
 ## Usage